BA in Marine Science

 Marine Semester Courses (4)

-- CAS BI 569 (Tropical Marine Invertebrates; taught in Boston and Belize)
+CAS BI 569 Tropical Marine Invertebrates (with fieldwork in Belize)

-- CAS ES 557 (Oceanography of Stellwagen Bank)
+CAS ES 557 Oceanography of Stellwagen Bank and Surrounding Waters

 Undergraduate Research Options

-BUMP strongly encourages hands-on research at the undergraduate level and offers each student the opportunity to spend time in a marine field environment.
-Juniors and seniors may receive credit for their research.
-A maximum of 12 credits may be counted as elective courses.
+BUMP strongly encourages hands-on research at the undergraduate level and offers each student the opportunity to spend time in a marine field environment or laboratory setting.

 Honors in the Major